SUB-REGION

 Birds best found in two territories but occurring in more (B2), including endemic subspecies (ESS)

-Houbara Bustard (ESS fuertaventurae)
+African Houbara (ESS fuertaventurae)

 Black-bellied Sandgrouse